Cambridge Tour Guides

 GUIDED WALKING TOURS

-To wander the old streets of historic Cambridge is a very visual experience.
-And yet there is so much more to tell.
-More than can be gleaned by just admiring the buildings.
-Our tours will make Cambridge come alive.
+Experience the stories behind the beautiful buildings on one of our entertaining and informative tours.
 You will hear about the many famous people who have lived and worked in Cambridge, such as Isaac Newton who spent his entire academic life in Trinity College.
-Our tours are packed with the stories behind the buildings, with anecdotes, student pranks and the occasional ghost.
+Our tours are packed with interesting facts, anecdotes, tales of student pranks and the occasional ghost.

 You will find a full list of our tours on the next page under “Our Tours”.